1. Who We Are

-APEGA will only retain personal information for as long as reasonably necessary to fulfill the purposes for which the personal information was collected.
+APEGA will retain personal information only for as long as reasonably necessary to achieve the identified purpose of the information collection.

 8. Member and Company Directories

-As required by the Act, APEGA provides member and company (permit holder) directories on its website.
+As required by the Act, APEGA provides member and permit holder directories on its website.
 These publicly available directories display specific information about members and permit holders.

 9. Access to Your Personal Information

-Individuals can request access to their personal information in the custody or under the control of APEGA by submitting a written request to the Privacy Officer.
+Individuals can request access to their personal information held or controlled by APEGA by submitting a written request to the Privacy Officer.

-The individual submitting an access request must include sufficient detail to enable APEGA, with reasonable effort, to identify any record in the custody or under its control containing the personal information in respect of which the request is made.
+The individual submitting an access request must include enough detail to enable APEGA, with reasonable effort, to find the requested record containing the personal information.

 Individuals requesting access to their personal information may ask for a copy of, or access to, a record containing the personal information.

-APEGA shall not provide access to, or copies of, personal information if:
+APEGA will not give access to, or copies of, personal information if the information:

-- Information is obtained during an investigation, review, or mediation
+- Is collected during an investigation, review, or mediation

-- Information cannot be separated from the personal information of another individual
+- Cannot be separated from the personal information of another individual

-- The information was collected by a mediator or arbitrator or was created in the conduct of a mediation or arbitration for which the mediator or arbitrator was appointed to act:
+- Is part of a mediation or arbitration for which the mediator or arbitrator was appointed to act:

 - under an agreement

-- under a statute of Alberta, Canada, or another province of Canada
+- under a statute of Alberta, Canada, or another jurisdiction of Canada

-- under a regulation of Alberta, a regulation of Canada, or a similar subordinate legislation of another province of Canada that, if enacted in Alberta, would constitute a regulation of Alberta
+- under a regulation of Alberta, a regulation of Canada, or a similar subordinate legislation of another Canadian province that, if enacted in Alberta, would constitute a regulation of Alberta

 - under a legislative instrument of a professional regulatory organization